 When our ancestors assumed upright gait, a significant burden was placed upon the skin of the legs and feet.
-There's a number of unique conditions of the skin that are seen specific to the feet and legs that are due to weight bearing and are found no where else in the body.
-The feet and legs will endure more trauma than any other part of our body resulting in infections, cuts, and scrapes, corns, calluses, etc. The feet are also a common site for thermal injuries such as frostbite.
+There are a number of unique conditions of the skin that are specific to the feet and legs that are due to weight-bearing and are found nowhere else in the body.
+The feet and legs will endure more trauma than any other part of our body, resulting in infections, cuts and scrapes, corns, calluses, etc. The feet are also a common site for thermal injuries such as frostbite.

 References are pending.